nsaikiran/impression/_drafts/server-framework-interface.md

 # Application code:
+Now for generating the dynamic response to the client.
+YOu'll program your logic in your a language you choose.

 Now we have webframeworks, facilitating us to generate dynamic content in our own favorite language we choose.

 Now we have frameworks available to help us in quick development and provides lot of boilerplate code in our fav languages. we focus of generating response based on our business logic.